some-natalie/some-natalie/README.md

 ### :space_invader: I play with

 - Video games on a Windows 10 VM on my Fedora desktop with libvirt, KVM, and a custom Linux kernel to pass hardware to it.
 It's got about 5% or so performance drop (just looking at frame rates) over a native install.
-You should check it out [here](https://github.com/some-natalie/fedora-acs-override).
+You should check it out - [code](https://github.com/some-natalie/fedora-acs-override) and [write-up](https://some-natalie.dev/blog/fedora-acs-override/) on how it works.
 - All sorts of handy Raspberry Pi projects, including
-  - [Kodi](https://kodi.tv/) set up on a television for local media
+  - [Kodi](https://kodi.tv/) set up on a television for local media ([build directions](https://some-natalie.dev/blog/kodi-setup/))
   - [OpenWRT](https://openwrt.org) router ([build directions](https://some-natalie.dev/blog/openwrt-setup/))
   - [Pi-hole](https://pi-hole.net), for DNS and ad-blocking
   - Ubiquiti UniFi network controller, in [Docker](https://github.com/jacobalberty/unifi-docker) of course